 The College provides student-centered/career-related assistance and programs such as general career guidance, choosing a major, resume and cover letter advice, internship and job search, interview preparation, professional networking and branding, applying to graduate school and more.
 Staff is available to assist students as they take career-related steps in their journey to serve and influence the world.
-Students are encouraged to accept responsibility for their career needs/direction and connect with the Counseling and Career Center to examine their God-given gifts and talents in terms of vocation/calling and gain familiarity with the world of work; and to learn, adapt, and thrive in an everchanging job market by utilizing technology and social media such as LinkedIn, Twitter, Facebook, Skype, and E-Portfolios (Equip).
-Connect with the Counseling and Career Center via social media and www.crown.edu/career.
+Students are encouraged to accept responsibility for their career needs/direction and connect with the Counseling and Career Center to examine their God-given gifts and talents in terms of vocation/calling and gain familiarity with the world of work; and to learn, adapt, and thrive in an ever-changing job market by utilizing technology and social media such as LinkedIn, Twitter, Facebook, Skype, and E-Portfolios (Equip).
+Connect with the Counseling and Career.